nichiporenko/oauth2-keycloak-example/README.md

-# Oauth2 + Keycloak setup based on Spring Boot run on Docker Compose
+# Oauth2 + Keycloak setup with Spring Boot on Docker Compose
 Minimal working example of Spring Boot web app with OAuth 2.0, Keycloak.
 All MicroServices run on Docker Compose.

 ## Running All Services in Docker Compose